Have you ever heard of Caramoan? Or Tayak beach? Unless you’re a die-hard Survivor franchise fan, I’m pretty sure you

 ‘We can’t get there‘, one of the boatsmen said.
 ‘The sea is too rough.’

 The gods were playing some sinister joke on me; I had traveled through air, land, and sea, only to glimpse my beach and go back.
 Good thing I had one more day in Caramoan.

 Back on the shore, we took a walk around Gota beach.
 The place had grown a lot since the last time I was here.
 Once made from bamboo, the houses were now solid wood and concrete.
 There were few hotels and even a survivor memorabilia gift shop.

 The best things had stayed the same though.
-Dozens of fishing boats on the shore, fishermen fixing their nets and kids playing with stick and old tires.
+Dozens of fishing boats on the shore, fishermen fixing their nets, and kids playing with sticks and old tires.
 That smell of ocean, fire, and coconuts was filling the air again.

 Caramoan Journey – Day 2

 This time we headed in the right direction – straight to Tayak Beach.
 I’ll admit, I was scared.
 I had traveled 10.000km just to get back to this beach, and falling short just a couple hundred meters from it would’ve been disastrous.
-At this time, I was seriously contemplating to jump in the water and swim the distance.
+At this time, I was seriously contemplating jumping into the water and swimming to the shore.
 I was pretty sure I can do it, but going back would’ve been a tough one.

 It turned out I had some god on my side after all!
 Even though to me, the sea looked worse than the previous day, the boat crew said it’s good enough, and we can go to the beach.
 5 minutes later I was jumping and rolling around the sand like an overexcited golden retriever.

 I’ve made it!
 And it was exactly like I remembered it (with some extra piles of trash).
 You could still see the markings on the tree where we counted our days, back there.